drestwn/SwiftUI---The-Framework-App/README.md

 #  The Framework App

-This repository is for education purposes for learnign SwiftUI
+This repository is for education purposes for learning SwiftUI

 Currently the data is static.
 Soon will be updated with free API